acererak/the-game-of-life/README.md

 Rules.py provides the code for ten different behavioral patterns.
 Rules 1 through 6 solve challenges ranging from pattern construction to image processing using the rules of the game of life, all according to the prompt of the assignment.
 Rules 7 through 10 are of my own devising, attempts to utilize the constraints of the game of life to render a comet, armageddon, a zombie invasion, and the growth of a weirwood tree.

 Shadow, fill, glider, age, comet, zombie, and weirwood are accompanying pattern files used by the grid demo to simulate specific rule behaviors.
+Reed.pgm provides an image file of a photograph of Eliot Hall from Reed's great lawn, also used in one of the image processing rules.

 To run the simulation, execute life.py from the command line.